Welcome to our life of Family German Shepherds!

 about who you know and politics, so one of their own dogs is your best

-Now if you're looking for a family companion that will excel in training, (training at least obedience, is a must due to their high intelligence) be the top in it's obedience class, can play ball with your kids, intimidate and raise his hair and even show some teeth at an intruder or unwelcomed stranger (but not go berserk unless needed), can go to show n tell with your son / daughter, be your 4 legged vacuum following after your kids, and be there to soothe the tears of an upsetting day, and cuddle at your feet (or in your lap!) after a grueling day at work, THAT'S what we're all about, that's what we strive for. ..*There is an occasional "working attitude" pup for a high energy/high drive working home, but these are not the norm for us and we recommend those pups for working homes or highly experienced homes only*...
+Now if you're looking for a family GSD that is capable of being the top in it's obedience class, can play ball with your kids, intimidate an intruder or unwelcomed stranger (but not go berserk), can go to show n tell with your son / daughter, be your 4 legged vacuum following after your kids, and be there to soothe the tears of an upsetting day, and cuddle at your feet (or in your lap!) after a grueling day at work, THAT'S what we're all about, that's what we strive for.

 You can see our family on our "About Us" page.
 Our dogs don't live outside in kennels.
 They have a dog house or two outside but won't even use them LOL!
 They live with us in our home and they know it.
-No we don't compete, but our dogs carry the same pedigree names/genes, they are as smart as the competition dogs, and maybe even more stable and loving due to their everyday life and their wide variety of ancestors. (at least I have heard this from others that, until meeting ours, did not like German Shepherds LOL).
-I believe the difference is in the way they are raised from conception up to the time they go from our home to yours.
+No we don't compete, but our dogs carry the same pedigree names/genes (although they are blended of all the types), they are as smart as the competition dogs, and maybe even more stable and loving due to their everyday life and their wide variety of ancestors. (at least I have heard this from others that, until meeting ours, did not like German Shepherds LOL).
+I believe the difference is in the way they are raised, from conception up to the time they go from our home to yours.

 Our dogs' world, is in a calm yet occasionally hectic family setting.
 I believe the atmosphere that surrounds the dog from the time the mom is pregnant (just like other mammals, us humans included) and especially through the first few weeks of life makes a difference in the future life of the dog and it's potential family.
 The personal photos you see on these pages are of our dogs in their every day life, this is our world.
 They're absolute family dogs.
-I would like to think that my hard work to find and bring back the awesome instinctual intelligence of dogs of the past, but with family being it's "job" and that job being so natural to it, it's passion and very reason for being, is worth it.
-A dog that is so intelligent, it can work independently, with your trust that he/she will do the right thing.
+I would like to think that my hard work to find and bring back the awesome family traits of dogs of the past, with family being it's "job" and that job being so natural to it, it's passion and very reason for being, is worth it.
+A dog that just seems to "know" somethings wrong without an "order" to recognize it.
+Like the dogs of our past.

 I've often wondered if I was alone in these beliefs, but then I found this interview with a highly respected "old school" professional and seasoned veteran in the breed: "Schäfermeister" Manfred Heyne.
-Although our specialties are in different areas (mine being the family dog, his being the herding dog) we agree on the instinctual intelligence issue.
-The "job" of family is similar to "tending" the herd, they need to just "know" certain things, instinctually protect and know boundaries.
+Although our specialties are in different areas (mine being family dogs, his being the herding dogs) we agree on the instinctual intelligence issue.

 More on "instinctual intelligence" is found in this website's pages: http://www.german-shepherdherding.com/the-genetic-origin-of-the-breed/

-I hope all look into it, it's extremely interesting reading.
+I hope all look into it, his thoughts on "competition" dogs, "ring runners" (aka show dogs), and "real life working dogs" is similar to mine, it's extremely interesting reading.

 Family dogs living a family life

-Our dogs work at home.
+Our dogs are home dogs.
 They are protective, yet playful, loving and gentle with the family and friends.
 More than once they have settled the fear of a child, and in just a few minutes, the child has reached out to the dog.
 This is why I choose family shepherds over pure show or work.

 I come from a long line of German Shepherd people, people that had family type German Shepherds, not show types.
 Their dogs worked at home as ours do still today.
 My father had German Shepherds as did his father, who also had a knack for training.
 Their dogs were never a part of the competition world back then either, but were family dogs through and through.
 We played football (tackle yet!) frisbee, swam with them and snuck the food to them that we as kids didn't want LOL!
 Some of these dogs were trained far beyond the usual obedience and manners and might even have been top champions if they had been raised in that competition world, but as my dad always said, "the dog can't read and doesn't care about a shiny object", and he's right, only people care about those things.